 Alejandro has been involved in several of Mexico’s most relevant social infrastructure projects, such as Terminal 2 of the Airport of Mexico City, the 250 km LPG pipeline that runs from Tuxpan to Atotonilco, the Monterrey-Saltillo Highway, the Perote-Xalapa Highway, the Libramiento de Irapuato Highway, the Río de los Remedios-Venta de Carpio (Gran Canal) highway concession and the services agreement of the toll road Tapachula-Ciudad Guzmán in Chiapas, and the financing for the maintenance and rehabilitation of the Guadalajara-Colima toll road.

 Alejandro plays a key role in Galicia’s Project Finance and Infrastructure practice groups, which consistently top the rankings in leading directories such as Chambers and Partners, IFLR1000 and The Legal 500.

-Serrano Galicia Abogados is one of many member law firms of the Zuber Lawler Global International Network.
-Each law firm in the network is an independent law firm.
+Serrano Galicia Abogados is one of many member law firms of the Zuber Lawler Global network, as is Zuber Lawler.
+Each Law firm in the network is an independent law firm.
 Engagement of one law firm in the network does not create any attorney-client relationship with or any liability on the part of any other law firm in the network.